benjaminpasquiou/pyIPCMini/README.md

 ## Installation

-You can install this package from PyPI, using the following command:
+You can install this package from *PyPI*, using the following command:

     pip install pyIPCMini